 The COVID-19 pandemic has had a profound impact on the autism community.
-Individuals with disabilities such as autism were disproportionately impacted by COVID-19 and experienced poorer outcomes and higher mortality.
+Individuals with disabilities such as autism were disproportionately affected by COVID-19 and experienced poorer outcomes and higher mortality.
 In addition, changes in daily living such as social distancing and stay-athome orders disrupted routines and disconnected many autistic individuals from necessary services and supports.
 Educational and other supports ordinarily delivered in school settings were particularly impacted by school closures during the pandemic, resulting in setbacks for students with disabilities.
 Research progress was also slowed by pandemic-related closures.
 Meanwhile, there were also some positive changes that came about in response to the pandemic.
 Many healthcare and service providers were able to effectively pivot to remote service delivery.
 In some cases, researchers were able to design new or redesign existing protocols for service delivery.
-Workplaces that had not previously considered remote work options were suddenly forced to try pilot remote work, resulting in some benefits for autistic people who found working from home reduced some of the social, communication, and sensory challenges that they had experienced in traditional work settings.
+Workplaces that had not previously considered remote work options were suddenly forced to make these options available, resulting in some benefits for autistic people who found working from home reduced some of the social, communication, and sensory challenges that they had experienced in traditional work settings.
 While the long-term impacts of the pandemic on health and well-being for individuals with autism remain to be revealed, these innovations will have impacts beyond the pandemic by helping to reduce existing disparities in access to services.

-The autism community has emphasized the importance of addressing the physical and mental health conditions that often co-occur with autism, as these conditions are often the greatest source of challenge for individuals on the autism spectrum.
+The autism community has emphasized the importance of addressing the physical and mental health conditions that often co-occur with autism, as these conditions are often the greatest source of challenges for individuals on the autism spectrum and their families.
 The IACC added objectives addressing co-occurring conditions to its very first Strategic Plan in 2009, and in the time since then, a substantial body of research has been conducted on these conditions and initial clinical guidelines to help address these conditions have been published.
-There is still much more to be done, however, to understand the mechanisms behind these conditions and develop more effective treatments.
-Researchers are currently more often examining the mechanisms that underlie autism and its co-occurring conditions together, rather than studying them in isolation.
-Advocates have voiced the need for more community-based participatory research, in which autistic voices and those of family members are incorporated into every stage of the research process instead of just serving as research subjects.
-By receiving input from advocates during the initial experimental design and every step afterward, researchers can better tailor their work to better address the needs of individuals on the autism spectrum communicated from a lived experience perspective.
-There is growing evidence to suggest community-led research priorities are more easily translated into effective practice.
+There is still much more to be done, however, to understand the mechanisms behind these conditions and develop more effective treatments and interventions.
+In particular, it is important to provide mental health supports to autistic individuals and their caregivers.
+Advocates have long noted the need for access to acute and long-term mental health services to provide appropriate interventions and supports to autistic individuals who also have co-occurring mental health conditions, which can make a dramatic impact on quality of life.
+Research on autism and mental health, as well as additional resources for service provision are needed to address challenges associated with anxiety, depression, trauma, chronic stress, and other common mental health issues that are faced by many individuals on the autism spectrum.